aarontburn/nexus-core/docs/getting_started/tutorial/ProcessOverview.md

 >       ↳ `data` = `[1]`
 > 4. Process can do something with the number.

-This section focuses on the `Process` overview.
+This section focuses on the `Process`.

 ## Getting Started